cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/develop/advanced-concepts/08-events.md

 * A `type` to categorize the Event at a high-level; for example, the Cosmos SDK uses the `"message"` type to filter Events by `Msg`s.
 * A list of `attributes` are key-value pairs that give more information about the categorized Event.
 For example, for the `"message"` type, we can filter Events by key-value pairs using `message.action={some_action}`, `message.module={some_module}` or `message.sender={some_sender}`.
-* A `msg_index` to identify which messages relate to the same transaction

 :::tip
 To parse the attribute values as strings, make sure to add `'` (single quotes) around each attribute value.
 :::

-_Typed Events_ are Protobuf-defined [messages](../../integrate/architecture/adr-032-typed-events.md) used by the Cosmos SDK for emitting and querying Events.
+_Typed Events_ are Protobuf-defined [messages](../architecture/adr-032-typed-events.md) used by the Cosmos SDK for emitting and querying Events.
 They are defined in a `event.proto` file, on a **per-module basis** and are read as `proto.Message`.
 _Legacy Events_ are defined on a **per-module basis** in the module's `/types/events.go` file.
-They are triggered from the module's Protobuf [`Msg` service](../../integrate/building-modules/03-msg-services.md) by using the [`EventManager`](#eventmanager).
+They are triggered from the module's Protobuf [`Msg` service](../building-modules/03-msg-services.md) by using the [`EventManager`](#eventmanager).

 In addition, each module documents its events under in the `Events` sections of its specs (x/{moduleName}/`README.md`).